-- (a) make, construct, reconstruct, or alter a street or sidewalk- - (i) except with the written permission of the municipality, or - (ii) otherwise than in accordance with the requirements prescribed by the municipality, - (b) construct a veranda, stoep, steps or other projection or erect a post in a street or public place except with the written permission of the municipality, or - (c) without the permission of the municipality undertake any beautification or improvement, including the planting of lawn, ornamental plants or trees in a manner that interferes with the use thereof by pedestrians or create an obstruction of whatever kind which may have a negative impact on road safety.
+- (1) No person may- - (a) make, construct, reconstruct, or alter a street or sidewalk- - (i) except with the written permission of the municipality, or - (ii) otherwise than in accordance with the requirements prescribed by the municipality, - (b) construct a veranda, stoep, steps or other projection or erect a post in a street or public place except with the written permission of the municipality, or - (c) without the permission of the municipality display, advertise or offer for sale any motor vehicle, motorbike, boat, vessel, caravan, trailer or any other vehicle in or on a street or public place. - (2) Beautification or improvement in the form of planting of lawn, ornamental plants or trees may be undertaken by the public on condition that- - (a) pedestrian traffic not be obstructed; - (b) traffic visibility not be obstructed; and - (c) municipal services not be damaged or influenced negatively.